kitchenware-1

 Food Processors

-Food processors can do so much we’ve created a page all about them.
+Food processors can do so much that I’ve created a page all about them.
 They’re the quickest way to shred, chop, or grate any sort of food.
 A staggering number of models are available, but it’s hard to go wrong with this full-featured KitchenAid unit.

 Toaster Ovens

-Toaster ovens are lousy for making toast (use a slot toaster instead, since they toast both sides of the bread).
-But they nevertheless deserve a place in any kitchen.
-They’re perfect for baking small meals for one, especially frozen foods.
-And their small size means they’ll heat up much more quickly than a regular oven while using only a fraction of the energy.
-Check out Amazon’s assortment of toaster oven models.
+Despite their name, toaster ovens are lousy at making toast (use a slot toaster instead, since they toast both sides of the bread).
+That caveat aside, toaster ovens are perfect for baking small meals for one, especially frozen foods.
+Their small size means they’ll heat up much more quickly than a regular oven while using only a fraction of the energy.
+If you’re baking a handful of tater tots or a single-serving frozen pizza, it’s wasteful to heat up a conventional kitchen oven.
+Here is Amazon’s assortment of toaster oven models.

 Rice Cookers